Skip to main content

 Step 2: Create a View

 Creating views is a powerful way to validate your semantic model and define reusable analyses.
-We’ll use the AI Copilot’s autocomplete feature to create a simple view that calculates sales by brand.
+We’ll use the Credible AI agent’s autocomplete feature to create a simple view that calculates sales by brand.

 Step-by-Step Instructions: